CollectorOfJack/CollectorOfJack.github.io/_posts/2024-05-13-Family-History-in-Bootlegging.md

 E. W.'s mother was Elizabeth Edwards (1876-1891).
 Now here's the twist.
 E.W.'s father William, after Elizabeth's passing, married Edith M Belle Ditton (1876-1911), who I believe to be Susan E. Hammond and Benjamin Ditton's daughter.
 So, E.W.'s grandfather was married to his step mom's mother (step grandmother).

 ### Butterbaugh Prohibition Issues
 In doing research for this article, I came across multiple short blurbs in newspapers about the Butterbaugh family having run ins with the law during prohibition.
 I wish I had a connection to a recipe or something from back then, would be cool to start a Butterbaugh Whiskey business based on family history!
+I've included a number of different incidents and paper mentions in the gallery here.

 ### Hammond Family History
 Stay tuned for another Hammond family history post next month as I get into the topic of Mattie Corrine Hammond!
 I'll post that over on [HorsesAndCars.com](https://www.horsesandcars.com) as it doesn't have a whiskey tie into it (that I've found).